agu3rra/volpy/readme.md

 The volume of each individual triangle is obtained by the sum of 2 double integrals.
 So for a triangle with vertices ABC and its plane determined by `z=f(x,y)` the double integral limits for a single triangular area are determined as follows:
 ![vol_triABC](images/Vol_triABC.jpg)

-## Extra pre-step: From GPS to Cartesian.
+## From GPS to Cartesian Coordinates.
-In the event of the [terrain survey](###-Terrain-survey) being executed thru a GPS device (a quite common case) an extra step is required prior to applying the volume calculation: [map projection](https://en.wikipedia.org/wiki/Map_projection).
+In the event of the [terrain survey](###-Terrain-survey) being executed thru a GPS device (the most common case) an extra step is required prior to applying the volume calculation: [map projection](https://en.wikipedia.org/wiki/Map_projection).

 For the purpose of this project the [Universal Traverse Mercator](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) was used to convert from GPS coordinates (latitude, longitude, elevation) to a Cartesian coordinate system which is expected by the algorithm in [step 1](###-Step-1:-From-points-to-triangles).